-The Learning Assistant Center has become the centerpiece of Bishop State that fosters and cultivates academic success in students.
-It is known as a safe environment where students can get high-quality tutoring and develop life skills.
-Located in the Caldwell-Richardson Building, the L.A.C. has multiple computer labs and areas to receive tutorial assistance.
-In addition, students have access to printers and the staff is equipped with supplemental resources to provide students with additional practice.
+The Learning Assistant Center is the centerpiece of Bishop State Community College that fosters and cultivates academic success in students.
+Not only does the LAC administer different academic test, but it is also a learning environment where students can get high-quality tutoring by professional and peer tutors as well as develop long lasting study skills that will continue to strengthen their academic growth.

+Located in the Delchamps Student Life Complex, the L.A.C. has multiple computer labs and areas to receive tutorial assistance.
+In addition, students have access to printers to assist with their printing needs for class.
+The staff is equipped with supplemental resources, not limited to study guides, notes, and other helpful tools, to provide students with additional practice.
 We look forward to assisting all Bishop State students throughout the school year!